 - How can we get the mistakes corrected in data you list for our congregation on the Ten-Year Trend Report?
 Have the stated clerk of your presbytery send us the correct data.

 - Our church is located in the wrong place on the Research Services' Demographics site.
 How can we get that corrected?
 Contact Ida Smith.
-If there are other mistakes please contact Jack Marcum.

 - Can you help us resolve the conflict in our congregation?
 No, please email SanDawna Ashley or phone her: (800) 728 7228, x5730 for suggestions.
 You may also want to contact your presbytery Committee on Ministry for help.